engthiago/Onboxframework/docfx/tutorials/1_1_application.md

 Congratulations!
 You have finished building your [first app](1_guetstart.md) using Onbox Framework, it may not seem like much but there are a lot of things happening in the background; Ribbon UI built, IOC Container being built and resolving references, Some wiring happening to get the WPF hooked to Revit and much more!
 Let's have a closer look:

+## Exploring Solution Explorer Files

 1. Back to Visual Studio, and expanding **"Solution Explorer"** we will find a bunch of files created by the Project Template that we have selected.

 ![alt text](../images/GettingStarted_10.jpg "Visual Studio Templates Folder")

+📢 The App and Command templates include a post build script to copy the app manifest and build results directly to the targeted Revit version, ProgramData folder.
+If you don't like this behavior, simply delete the script by right clicking your **Project -> Properties -> Post Build Events** and delete the entire **Post-build event command line** text.

+## Exploring the App Class

-2. Double click on App.cs to open the code file.
+1. Double click on **App.cs** to open the code file.

 App.cs is the entry point of our application, here you will also define the lifecycle hooks for creating the app and integrating it with Revit.
 If you are used to Revit API programming this will look somewhat familiar to you, but some changes are evident.
-Notice that we derive from `RevitApp` base class, not `IExternalApplication`, this adds functionality to our application and uses the `ContainerProvider` class to unique identify the container context from other running applications.
+Notice that we derive from `RevitApp` base class, not `IExternalApplication`.
+This adds functionality to our application and uses the `ContainerProvider` class to unique identify the container context from other applications.

 The implementations are ommited to better fit this documentation.